Pepsi: Second half of the 20th century

 Pepsi-Cola began a continuous rise in popularity and sales growth starting in the 1950s under the leadership of Alfred Steele and later Donald M. Kendall.
 With Pepsi having been seen as a "poor man's Coca-Cola" that was "popular in the kitchen but it rarely arrived in the parlor", Steele gravitated production from economy to quality.
 The sugar content in Pepsi-Cola syrup was also lowered slightly to desweeten the taste.
 Combined with company and production changes, Pepsi sales had boomed by 1956 and gradually narrowed the gap to its large competitor.

-By the mid 1950s, amid a time when cola products were booming all over the world. the drink was being bottled in over 700 plans across seventy countries around the world.
+By the mid 1950s, amid a time when cola products were booming all over the world, the drink was being bottled in over 700 plants across seventy countries.
 These helped make Pepsi-Cola a popular product in many markets, including in the Middle East following the opening of a plant in Cairo, and the Beirut Daily Star referred to the "Pepsi-Cola culture" when distribution began in Lebanon in 1952.
 Notably, in 1974 Pepsi became the very first American consumer product to be produced, marketed and sold in the Soviet Union.

 In 1958, the "swirl" design bottle began to be used for distributing Pepsi.
 In 1963, the drink began to be distributed in America in larger 16-ounce (473 mL) bottles, and 12-ounce cans were introduced as well.
 Diet Pepsi, a second Pepsi product and the first extending the brand, was launched in 1964.

 Beginning in the mid 1960s, aggressive and effective marketing of the product (see Pepsi Generation and Pepsi Challenge), mostly aimed at the younger generation, drastically increased the drink's popularity to become a formidable competitor to long-time market leader Coca-Cola.
 Pepsi machines were also installed in the White House cafeteria when Richard Nixon, who already had a close relationship with Pepsi, assumed the American presidency in 1969.
 Although total Pepsi sales never overtook that of Coca-Cola, the latter's lead in the American market had been narrowed to 1½-to-1 as of 1980 (from 5-to-1 in 1950), and Pepsi was outselling its rival in the "take-home" market, which includes supermarkets.

-In November 1984, PepsiCo announced that it would, at least in the US, exclusively use high-fructose corn syrup (HFCS) to sweeten its canned, bottled and fountain Pepsi-Cola, replacing corn sugar.
+In November 1984, PepsiCo announced that it would, at least in the US, exclusively use high-fructose corn syrup (HFCS) to sweeten its canned, bottled and fountain Pepsi-Cola, replacing cane sugar.
 The Coca-Cola Company also did the same around the same time.